 What metrics will be in the contract to ensure that the promised quality is delivered in practice and will there be financial penalties if it isn’t?

-Our proposed approach to social value is based solely on audit apprenticeships and meaningful training opportunities, which demonstrate a commitment to local audit.
-This scope is narrower than the approach taken in 2017 but it does reflect that the collective, national nature of our contracts do not lend themselves to delivering a broad range of […]Read more
+Our initial proposed approach to social value is based solely on audit apprenticeships and meaningful training opportunities, which demonstrate a commitment to local audit.
+This scope is narrower than the approach taken in 2017 but it does reflect that the collective, national nature of our contracts do not lend themselves to delivering a broad range […]Read more on What options for social value other than audit apprenticeships were considered?

 What pressure will be brought on audit firms in the new contracts to ensure they comply with statutory deadlines?